What is a home improvement loan?

 If you own your own home, it may be that you can take out a homeowner loan for any improvements, which is typically secured against your home.

-You may also be able to take out an unsecured loan which is also known as a personal loan and not secured against anything valuable that you own as security.
+You may also be able to take out an unsecured loan which is also known as a personal loan or payday loan and not secured against anything valuable that you own as security.

 How does it work?